Qiforiuc/Lab3TMPS/readme.md

 ### Result after execution
 ![img_7.png](img_7.png)

+### Conclusion
 The Employee Management System project is an example of how various design patterns can be used to create a robust, scalable, and maintainable software application for managing employees in a company.
 The project demonstrates the use of the Composite pattern for creating employee hierarchies, the Decorator pattern for adding additional functionality to employee objects, the Facade pattern for providing a simplified interface to the system, and the Flyweight pattern for reducing memory usage by sharing common data between objects.
 These patterns help to improve the overall design of the system, making it more flexible, extensible, and easier to maintain.